UNESCO 2012 Paris OER Declaration: Impact

 In addition to the Paris declaration, UNESCO and COL have worked on regional and national projects to encourage governments around the world to adopt policies on open educational resources.
 A review published by UNESCO in 2015 describes the impact on government policies as "modest" while identifying some examples of success.
+The Paris declaration led to the 2017 Ljubljana Action Plan, and to the 2019 UNESCO OER Recommendation.

 The Scottish Open Education Declaration, created in 2013 by a network of individuals from educational organisations in Scotland, is based on the Paris declaration.